soluchi07/soluchi07/README.md

 ---

 ## 🚀 About Me
-I’m a **Computer Science** student and researcher with a passion for **digital cell imaging**, distributed systems, machine learning and innovative tech solutions.
+I’m a **Computer Science** student and researcher with a passion for digital cell imaging, distributed systems, machine learning and innovative tech solutions.
 With academic roots from both Nigeria, the U.K. and the U.S., I’ve embraced global perspectives in research and software development.

 ---